NodleCode/rollup/README.md

 ## Local network
 Most packages in this repo depend on various services which can easily be deployed locally by running `docker compose -f docker-compose-dev.yml up`.

+If using a mac with Apple Silicon chip, you may need to run `export DOCKER_DEFAULT_PLATFORM=linux/amd64` first.

 ## Dependencies
 If developing on this repo, you will need a number of dependencies, you may install them yourself by running `./.devcontainer/install-tools.sh`.
 This is not necessary if you simply want to use docker compose to start a local testnet.